 A Step-By-Step Guide To Using A Bee Smoker

-Why Do You Need A Bee Smoker?
+Why Do You Need a Bee Smoker?

-When guard bees see a potential threat approaching the hive, they release a scent that alerts the rest of the colony to the danger.
-Smoke masks this scent, preventing the colony from becoming agitated in your presence.
+When guard bees see a potential threat approaching the hive, they release a scent, an alarm pheromone, that alerts the rest of the colony to the danger.
+If that escalates (e.g., the intruder causes further agitation), the bees’ venom droplet response may even be triggered.
+Smoke masks this scent, preventing the colony from becoming agitated or aggressive in your presence.
 A bee smoker allows you to control the smoke in a way that calms the honey bees without overwhelming the hive.

-Preparing And Lighting The Smoker
+Preparing and Lighting the Smoker

 Use your hive tool to push the flames to the bottom of the smoker’s burning chamber.
-Next, stack your fuel—pine cones, wood shavings, or Cotton Fiber Smoker Fuel work well—on top of the flames.
+Next, stack your fuel—pine cones, wood shavings, or Cotton Fiber Smoker Fuel works well—on top of the flames.
 You want to create a slow-burning pile that gives off a lot of smoke without growing too hot and producing an open flame.

-Smoking The Hive
+Smoking the Hive

 Once you’re happy with your flame, close the lid of the smoker and approach your hives.
-Remember to go easy on the smoke so that you don’t drown the hive.
-Start with one or two puffs near the entrance and at the top where you open the hive.
-Set the smoker aside as you work within the hive so that your honey bees don’t accidentally land on it.
+Remember to go easy on the smoke so you don’t drown the hive.
+Start with one or two puffs near the entrance and at the top, where you open the hive.
+Set the smoker aside while working within the hive so your honey bees don’t accidentally land on it.